 Power system security is more and more in conflict with economic and environmental requirements.
-Security control aims at making decisions in different time horizons so as to prevent the system from undesired situations, and in particular to avoid large catastrophic outages.
-Traditionally, security control has been divided in two main categories: preventive and emergency control.
+Security control aims at making decisions in different time horizons so as to prevent the system from being in undesired situations, and in particular to avoid large catastrophic outages.
+Traditionally, security control has been divided into two main categories: preventive and emergency control.